-example, the McGill Faculty of Medicine annual announcement for the 1856-57 school year explained that, "the Demonstrator of Anatomy will be in attendance, and devote himself assiduously to the instruction of the pupils in the art of dissecting, and the acquisition of anatomical knowledge."
-However, historian Michael Sappol describes the art metaphor slightly differently for dissections.
-He explains that, "the body became a canvas; the dissection became a work of art, the student an artist."
-In his description, the dissectors' incisions on the body, not the body's rescued fragments were the works of art.
-In fact, Mary Hunter has drawn attention to the connections that were frequently made between dissectors' tools and the tools of artists and writers in the nineteenth-century.
-Medicine awarded prizes for students who executed the "best examination on the fresh subject."
-Contrasting the treasure hunt of the autopsy, most of the specimens preserved from dissections were considered commonplace.
+example, the McGill Faculty of Medicine annual announcement for the 1856-57 school year explained that, "the Demonstrator of Anatomy will be in attendance, and devote himself assiduously to the instruction of the pupils in the art of dissecting, and the acquisition of anatomical knowledge."89 However, historian Michael Sappol describes the art metaphor slightly differently for dissections.
+He explains that, "the body became a canvas; the dissection became a work of art, the student an artist."90 In his description, the dissectors' incisions on the body, not the body's rescued fragments were the works of art.
+In fact, Mary Hunter has drawn attention to the connections that were frequently made between dissectors' tools and the tools of artists and writers in the nineteenth-century.91 The art of performing clean and thorough dissections was so valued that the McGill Faculty of Medicine awarded prizes for students who executed the "best examination on the fresh subject."92 Contrasting the treasure hunt of the autopsy, most of the specimens preserved from dissections were considered commonplace.
 Therefore, the cadavers used in dissections were typically less valued for their 'interesting fragments,' and were instead valued for their roles as 'subjects' on which anatomy students could perfect their art.